thalesIII/tabHelper/README.md

     song title should include tab author and user
 Import:
-    importing by artist / via a request to the search page and a concurrent request to the selected link --show tab name on search results, song name when opening tab (currently song name for both) --show an error message when accessing an unreadable tab (naked return on line 31) --deal with all errors in the log
+    importing by artist / via a request to the search page and a concurrent request to the selected link --show tab name on search results, song name when opening tab (currently song name for both) ??
+        --debug the way tab authors.contributors are discerned --deal with all errors in the log
 Songbook:
     create + download the book